Indigo (film): Plot

 A visit by her lawyer leaves Cheryl afraid for Grace's safety, the lawyer having intimated that Alex might kidnap Grace in exchange for money he believes to be in Cheryl's possession.
 After this scene is over, viewers see the lawyer walking to a car and accepting a bribe.
 Cheryl, who has not seen this, calls Ray asking that he visit her.
 When he arrives, Cheryl tells him of the lawyer's information and asks him to retrieve Grace and take care of her until Cheryl is released on parole.
 Ray does so, out of a sense of duty towards his daughter and guilt at being an inadequate father and grandfather.
 Upon her reappearance, Grace is revealed to have developed her supermundane abilities to the point where they are unsettling to Ray, who unceremoniously kidnaps her with her consent and aid.
 Having escaped, the two meet with Ray's girlfriend Sally (Lynette Louise), who temporarily harbors them.
 Ray and Grace later drive north to Ashland, Oregon, where they think to hide until Cheryl's parole takes effect.
 On the way, they spend the night in a hotel and begin to develop a bond.
 The hotel manager is astonished next morning when Grace brings his father, who suffers a severe case of Alzheimer's disease, into waking consciousness.
 He reacts with the accusation that it is the work of the devil, whereupon Ray and Grace leave, while the father and son begin to reconcile.

 At a park, Grace befriends a lonely boy called Nicholas, who like her is one of the indigo children.
 The nature thereof is explained to Ray (and thus to the viewer) by Nicholas' mother while the children play.

 Further north, Ray's car finally fails to operate so that he and Grace are forced to walk.
 They are befriended by a group of teenagers who are on their way to Mt.
-Ashland, one of whom is played by Neale's son, Karus Walsch, with whom they spend the night in a cabin.
-Karus's character, Logan, is disturbed by Grace's telling of a story of his childhood that revives painful memories.
-According to her, he could communicate with angels when he was a boy but suppressed his ability when his older brother beat him whenever he talked about it.
+Ashland, with whom they spend the night in a cabin.
+One of the teenagers, Logan (played by Neale's son, Karus Walsch), is disturbed by Grace's recounting a story of his childhood that revives painful memories.
+According to her, Logan could communicate with angels as a boy but suppressed his ability when his older brother beat him whenever he talked about it.
 Another one of the teenagers, Emma, expresses skepticism and anger at Grace's powers, especially when Grace claims to see the spirit of Emma's mother; later, Emma accepts Grace's ways and becomes grateful.